Probing for high momentum protons in $^4$He via the $^4He(e,e'p)X$ reaction: Abstract

 \section{Abstract}

-Experimental cross sections for the $^4He(e,e'p)X$ reaction up to a missing momentum of 0.632 GeV/$c$ at $x_B=1.24$ and $Q^2$=2(GeV/$c$)$^2$ are reported.
-The data are compared to Relativistic Distorted Wave Impulse Approximation(RDWIA) calculations for $^4He(e,e'p)^3H$ channel.
-Significantly more events in the triton mass region are measured for $p_{m} >$400~MeV/$c$.
-Moreover, the increasing pair ratio $\frac{\#pp}{\#pn}$ as a function of $p_m p_m ^2$ = 2.0 (GeV/$c$)$^2$ and Bjorken $x_b$=1.24, 3 momentum transfer of 1.647 GeV/$c$ at an angle $\theta_q =$ 49.4$^\circ$ with respect to the incident electron momentum.
-The proton arm settings are in table~\ref{tab:central_p}.
+Experimental cross sections for the $^4He(e,e'p)X$ reactions in the missing energy range from 0.017 to 0.022 GeV and up to a missing momentum of 0.632 GeV/$c$ at $x_B=1.24$ and $Q^2$=2(GeV/$c$)$^2$ are reported.
+The data are compared to Relativistic Distorted Wave Impulse Approximation(RDWIA) calculations for the $^4He(e,e'p)^3H$ channel.
+Significantly more events are observed for $p_{m} \geq 0.45$ GeV/$c$ than are predicted by the theoretical model and a striking fluctuation in the ratio of data to the theoretical model around $p_{m} = 0.3~$GeV/$c$ are possible signals of initial-state multi-nucleon correlations.